How do I troubleshoot domain transfer failures in Route 53?

 When you close an AWS account, all associated AWS resources are deleted, including hosted zones.
 However, all domain names are maintained until their expiration date.
 After deleting your account, you can't modify the configuration of the remaining domain names.
 In this scenario, you can't update name servers or complete the transfer out process.

 Create a support case to transfer your domain from the closed account to another AWS account or another registrar.
-When creating your case, be sure to:
+When creating your case, be sure to do the following:

 - Create the support case from the closed account.
 You can log in to your closed account using the credentials of the AWS account root user.